Opisek/obsidian-statusbar-organizer/README.md

 You'll see an entry per each element of the status bar.
 Using the handle on the left side, you can drag and drop to change the order.
-Using the eye on the right side, you can toggle visibility of the elemente.
+Using the eye on the right side, you can toggle visibility of the elements.

 The changes you make will persist, even after restarting Obsidian.